Chemical Peels are one of the most common cosmetic procedures for rejuvenating skin, treating acne, hyper-pigmentation and removing blemishes.

 Can Chemical Peels Thin the Skin?

 No. A chemical peel by exfoliation and resurfacing the skin, speed up cell turn over and boost collagen production.
 Both of these help to improve the tone and texture of the skin, making it stronger and more youthful

 How many sessions needed?

 Chemical peels have to be done on a regular 3-6 weeks interval to get the full effect.
-Unlike in the past where aggressive peels for used resulting in skin sensitivity and serious down time, present peels are gentler.
-Sessions can end when desired result is obtained like for acne scars or continued as a facial or to maintain lightening effect in melasma or control of acne.
+Unlike in the past where aggressive peels for used resulting in skin sensitivity and serious downtime, present peels are gentler.
+Sessions can end when the desired result is obtained like for acne scars or continued as a facial or to maintain lightening effect in melasma or control of acne.